postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/deploying-an-api.md

 When you're ready, select **Connect**.

-## Viewing Amazon API gateway deployments
+## Viewing Amazon API Gateway deployments

 After connecting to Amazon API Gateway, you can view the export and deployment history for your API schemas in Postman.
 Select **APIs** in the left sidebar, select an API and version, and then select the **Deployments** tab.

 * For each stage you can view the active deployment, the creation date, and the date last updated.
+You can also view CloudWatch metrics for the last week, such as average latency and the number of 4xx and 5xx errors.
-Select a stage to view additional details, including the invoke URL and stage description (from AWS).
+    * Select the arrow next to a stage to view additional details, including the invoke URL and stage description (from AWS).
+    * Select a stage name to view additional metrics on the [CloudWatch dashboard](#viewing-cloudwatch-metrics).
 * For each export from Postman, you can view the source of the export and the time when exported.
 * For each deployment you can view the ID, description, and creation date.